-- Nearest neighbor models: (Section 13.1) where we don't process data at training time, but do all the work when making predictions, by looking for the closest training example(s) to a given new data point. - Tree models: (Section 13.2) where we partition the input space and use different simple predictions on different regions of the space; the hypothesis space can become arbitrarily large allowing finer and finer partitions of the input space. - Ensemble models: (Section 13.2.3) in which we train several different classifiers on the whole space and average the answers; this decreases the estimation error.
-In particular, we will look at bootstrap aggregation, or bagging of trees. - Boosting is a way to construct a model composed of a sequence of component models (e.g., a model consisting of a sequence of trees, each subsequent tree seeking to correct errors in the previous trees) that decreases both estimation and structural error.
+- Nearest neighbor models: (Section 12.1) where we don't process data at training time, but do all the work when making predictions, by looking for the closest training example(s) to a given new data point. - Tree models: (Section 12.2) where we partition the input space and use different simple predictions on different regions of the space; the hypothesis space can become arbitrarily large allowing finer and finer partitions of the input space. - Ensemble models: (Section 12.2.3) in which we train several different classifiers on the whole space and average the answers; this decreases the estimation error.
+In particular, we will look at bootstrap aggregation, or bagging of trees. - Boosting is a way to construct a model composed of a sequence of component models (e.g., a model consisting of a sequence of decision trees, each subsequent tree seeking to correct errors in the previous trees) that decreases both estimation and structural error.
 We won't consider this in detail in this class.

-Why are we studying these methods, in the heyday of complicated models such as neural networks?
+Why are we studying these methods, in the heyday of complicated models such as neural networks (which we will see next week)?